brack3t/django-braces/README.md

 All development dependencies are available in `requirements.txt` file.

-To run the test suite, execute the following in your shell (Django install is required):
-`py.test tests/ --cov=braces --cov-report=html`

-Or test with `tox` if you have `tox` installed.
+To run the test suite, please install `tox` and as many Python interpreters as you'd like to test against.
+Currently we test against 2.7, 3.6, 3.7, and 3.8.
+We recommend using `asdf` to install various Python versions.

+Once `tox` and Python(s) are installed, you can execute the entire suite by running just the `tox` command.

 ## Change Log